Scene from a dramatised tour next to the Lope de Vega House-Museum in the Barrio de las Letras district in Madrid

 Segovia

-Segovia has guided tours to choose from throughout the year.
+Segovia has an extensive program of guided tours throughout the year.
 You can see what's available at the tourist office next to the Aqueduct.
-Also, and especially if you're travelling in a group, we recommend booking one of their dramatised tours.You'll find plenty of options, such as an evening tour recounting many of the legends associated with the city, scenes from the lives of Santa Teresa de Ávila, or a walk around the city walls with troubadours singing stories about the city.
+Also, and especially if you're travelling in a group, we recommend booking one of their dramatised tours.You'll find plenty of options, ranging from an evening tour recounting many of the legends associated with the city, scenes from the life of Santa Teresa de Ávila, or a walk around the city walls with troubadours singing stories about the city.

 Segovia tourist office